medoc92/npupnp/README.md

 20000, replacing difficult to maintain (and sometimes weird) code with well supported and maintained libraries.

-For now, npupnp still relies on, but does not bundle, the XML DOM ixml library, which is built and installed with pupnp.

-The C API has been fully preserved, and, at this point, you just need to change the include directory and library name to switch between pupnp and npupnp.
+The C API has been almost fully preserved, except for a few calls which passed IXML DOM tree objects as parameters, where they have been replaced by either XML string documents or C++ STL structures.